velinussage/sage-litepaper-site/docs/index.md

     Everyone works from copies; there’s no trusted, up‑to‑date version with history.

 2.  **Prompt Decay**
     Models evolve weekly.
-Yesterday’s best pattern quietly breaks, and no one sees the diff or the fix land in time.
+Yesterday’s best pattern quietly breaks, and the update doesn’t reach everyone.
 Communities need a place to vote, fork, and ship updates together.

 3.  **No Attribution by Default**
     Reuse happens without provenance or revenue share, so creators aren’t rewarded.

-4.  **Missing Treasury Loop**
+4.  **No Sustainable Funding Loop**
-    There’s no clean way to fund curation, pay contributors, and compound gains inside a shared treasury across cycles.
+    Communities lack an easy way to pool funds, pay contributors, and reinvest wins so improvements compound over time.

 > Sage exists to make community knowledge durable, discoverable, and rewarded.